Writing a Business Plan: Step-by-Step Guide

 Here’s where you show an assessment of your market.
 Discuss metrics and trends of the entire industry in which your company operates.
 This should largely discuss the competition and the demand for your product or service.
 Is your industry focusing major growth in one area, or price increases because of a general trend?

 Also describe your various customer segments, including their general location and demographics.
-By the time a lender or investor finishes reading this section they should understand how your industry works and where your company fits in among the competition.
+By the time a lender or investor finishes reading this section, they should understand how your industry works and where your company fits in among the competition.

 4. Management and Team

 The strength of a company’s management team can be an important part of any business plan.
 Even if there are only a couple of co-founders at the moment, present their full bios and how each individual contributes to the company’s success.
-Larger businesses could include an organizational chart to illustrate the reporting structure of the team.
+Larger businesses could show an organizational chart to illustrate the reporting structure of the team.

 5. Marketing Plan